HarikrishnanBalagopal/video-generation/summaries/2016/nips-2016-generating-videos-with-scene-dynamics.md

 ### APPLICATIONS SUMMARY

+- Unconditional video generation

-- Future Generation.
+- Future prediction.
 Given a single input frame predict the future frames.
 The architecture is augmented with a 5 layer convolutional network at the front of the generator.
 The input image is passed through this network and produces the (100 dim) latent vector for the generator.
 During training a L1 loss is applied between the first generated frame and the input image.

-- Video Representation Learning.
+- Video representation learning.
 The discriminator weights that are learned by the GAN are also useful for action recognition/classification.
 The final layer is replaced with a linear layer to K outputs.
 Softmax activation is applied and the model is fine-tuned on a small set of labeled data.
 The learned weights were found to significantly outperform both randomly initialized weights and also to hand-crafted STIP features.

 ### ARCHITECTURE SUMMARY